Ben is getting tested today. Ben is getting tested today. Ben is getting tested today.

 “He does.
 And he says during his lower points he talks to him every day.”

-She nods.
+She nodded.
 “That’s good.
 He should stick tight to that.
-And he might need to adjust any medication he’s on too.
+He might need to adjust any medication he’s on too.
 And maybe not be left alone for too long.”